claudiagreen/CV/README.md

 ## Education

+#### Certified Professional Scrum Master (Jan 2017)
+* PSM1 certification
+* Fundamental understanding of the Scrum roles, events, artifacts, and the rules of the Scrum framework that bind them together as described in the Scrum Guide
+* Certificate available upon request

 #### Makers Academy (_Feb 2016 - May 2016_)

 * A hyper-intensive 12 week computer programming bootcamp at Europe’s #1 Developer Bootcamp